kevinjohnkiely/la-rosa-restaurant-project-1/README.md

 ### Contact Us Page
 This page clearly displays the contact details of the restaurant and also a contact form should the user wish to submit any queries in that manner.
 Also included on this page will be a map showing the directions to the restaurant.

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/contact.png">

 ### Thank You Page
 This page appears only after the user has submitted a request using the contact form, and gives the user good visual feedback that the form has submitted.
 A link is present to enable the user to navigate back to the home page.

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/thankyou.png">

 ### 404 Error Page
 This page is used to catch any errors caused by the user entering a URL that does not exist on the website.

 <img src="https://github.com/kevinjohnkiely/la-rosa-restaurant-project-1/blob/main/wireframesScreenshots/404.png">

+# Technologies Used
+The following is a list of the various technologies employed to build this project
++ HTML5 - Hypertext markup language used to give the website its overall structure and semantic value.
++ CSS3 - Cascading Style Sheets used to apply consistant styles across all sections of the application.
++ Google Fonts - Font is embedded into the website by way of importing the correct google font link into the linked CSS file.
++ Font Awesome - Fontawesome toolkit imported into HTML files and its icons used to show social media links.